lucas-mior/brn2/cbase/c-guidelines.md

   test suites, then it is okay to simply pass the `char *` without the length.

-Considering all that, most `string.h` functions from the C standard library are to be avoided. `strcpy`, `strcat`, `strstr`, and `strtok` are almost always the wrong choice once you have the habit of always knowing the length of your strings.
+Considering all that, most `string.h` functions from the C standard library are to be avoided. `strcpy`, `strcat`, `strstr`, and `strtok` are always the wrong choice once you have the habit of always knowing the length of your strings.
 Prefer `memcpy64`, `memmem64`, or custom functions that operate on string with known length.

 ## Comparing strings:
 In general, avoid `strcmp()`, use the alternatives below instead: